Geometry of transcendental singularities of complex analytic functions and vector fields: Holomorphic families and sporadic examples

 \subsection{Exponential families}

-The Speiser class, \cite{Speiser}, consists of transcendental entire functions for which the singular values are a finite set (the closure of the critical values and finite asymptotic values).
-In particular, the family of entire functions with at most a finite number of logarithmic singularities is a cornerstone of the theory.
+The family of entire functions with at most a finite number of logarithmic singularities is a cornerstone of the theory of entire functions.
 A first analytic characterization due to R. Nevanlinna is the following.